pipeton8/pattern-recognition/assignments/1 - Letter recognition/README.md

 The image are stored as `'char_nn_kkk.png'`, where nn = 01, ...
 05, indicates the coded letter class (X, Y, Z, A, B respectively), and kkk = 001, 002, ...
 100 indicates the image number.

 In this assignment, there is freedom to extract as many features as needed in order to design the classifier.
-The classifier should be trained using 75 pictures of each class and tested on the other remaining 25.
+The classifier should be trained using 75 pictures of each class and tested on the remaining 25.
 However, there are certain restrictions:
   * Only image processing functions whose input and output are images are allowed.
   * Is not allowed to use functions that extract image features directly.
   * Is not allowed to use functions that classify.